Articles By Dr Kalinian

 A Case for the Expert Neuropsychologist

-An independent forensic neuropsychological examination (INE) also referred to as an independent medial examination (IME), is performed by a forensic neuropsychologist who is hired as an independent contactor by a third party (i.e., attorney) seeking answers to specific questions related to brain-behavior relationships.
+An independent forensic neuropsychological examination (INE) also referred to as an independent medical examination (IME), is performed by a forensic neuropsychologist who is hired as an independent contactor by a third party (i.e., attorney) seeking answers to specific questions related to brain-behavior relationships.
 Examinees undergo Neuropsychological Evaluation to answer a legal question.
 The forensic neuropsychologist is typically involved in four types of legal issues/settings:

 1) Administrative (i.e., Social Security Disability, Worker’s Compensation)